seud0nym/hack-technicolor/docs/Unlock.md

 The installation will take between 40Mb and 80Mb of storage, excluding logs.
 However, the install scripts do allow installation on an attached external USB device.

 The installation [script](https://github.com/seud0nym/tch-gui-unhide/tree/master/supplemental/adguard#readme) has options for various deployment scenarios such as internal vs external storage, and retaining dnsmasq/odhcp for DHCP.
-By default (but optionally), it also installs and configures [hijack-dns](https://github.com/seud0nym/tch-gui-unhide/tree/master/utilities#hijack-dns) to ensure that no devices on the LAN can bypass the defined DNS server.

 ### EasyMesh